premhowli/SIteExtractor/README.md

 SiteExtractor is available at JitPack's Maven repo.

-If you're using Gradle, you could add Tunnel Extractor as a dependency with the following steps:
+If you're using Gradle, you could add SiteExtractor as a dependency with the following steps:

 1. Add `maven { url 'https://jitpack.io' }` to the `repositories` in your `build.gradle`.
 2. Add `compile 'com.github.premhowli:SIteExtractor:v0.2.3'`the `dependencies` in your `build.gradle`.
 Replace `v0.2.3` with the latest release.